dmytri/cabinet/CONVENTIONS.md

 # === </language> ===

 # === </hello> ===
-hello: >
+hello:
+  - When I say hello, follow this sequence
+      - explain priority_rules to ensure compliance.
+      - run the tests.
-    when I say hello, run the tests, if there are failing scenarios, ask me if I want help fixing it, if not, if there are skipped scenarios, ask me if we should start implementing the first skipped one, otherwise ask if you should help create a new scenario.
+      - If there are failing scenarios, ask me if I want help fixing them.
+      - If not, and there are skipped scenarios, ask me if we should start implementing the first skipped one.
-    Never suggest or make any code changes in response to test output unless I explicitly request a fix or modification.
+      - Otherwise, ask if you should help create a new scenario.
 # === </hello> ===